BA in Human Development/Early Childhood Education from Washington State University, Graduated in 2009

 18 years of teaching preschool.
 This will be my 15th year at St. Monica Catholic School.

 2014 Mercer Island Preschool Association Exceptional Educator Award

 Presenter at the 2003 Washington Association for the Education of Young Children Convention

-I live in Covington with my husband Joey (who is head chef at Eureka in U-Village) our two wonderfully spirited children, MacGyver and Scarlet, and our three cats; Lucy, Georgie, and Wombat.
+I live in Covington with my husband Joey (head chef at Eureka in U-Village), our two wonderfully spirited children, MacGyver and Scarlet, and our two puppies: Betty and Nom Nom, and two cats; Georgie and Wombat.

 Favorite school activity

-I love morning and afternoon circle time when all the kids are seated with me and we are talking about or day, life, and all those wonderfully random things that pop into the head of a young child.
+I love morning and afternoon circle time when all the kids are seated with me, and we are talking about our day, life, and all those wonderfully random things that pop into the head of a young child.